In 2007, Eli Lilly, the maker of Zyprexa, agreed to pay out $500 million to settle 18,000 lawsuits.

 Now, almost six years after Lilly agreed to the $500 million Zyprexa settlement, the company is facing new lawsuits over claims that Zyprexa injections lead to serious side effects like cardiac arrest and death.

 On June 18, 2013, the U.S. Food and Drug Administration issued a safety alert that it was investigating two “unexplained” deaths of patients who were injected with Zyprexa Relprevv.
 Product liability and drug injury attorneys are actively looking for Zyprexa victims who suffered severe side effects after taking the injectable drug, including heart attack, coma, death or other severe injuries.

 Did You Suffer a Serious Zyprexa Side Effect?

 If you or a loved one suffered a major complication after being injected with Zyprexa, you may have a claim to seek compensation through a Zyprexa injury settlement.
-Visit the Zyprexa Injection Heart Attack, Death Class Action Lawsuit Investigation to learn more.
-After you submit your information, a Zyprexa attorney will contact you if you have a case for your complimentary claim review.
+Submit your information with using the form on this page, and a Zyprexa attorney will contact you if you have a case for your complimentary claim review.